RaturiAR7/AR7_Mart/README.md

 # Getting Started with this project

 1. Clone this project.
-2. Open terminal and write the following command to install all dependencies and libraries. npm install.
+2. Open terminal and write the following command to install all dependencies and libraries.
    `npm install` or `npm i`
 3. Now to run the website on your localhost, run the following command.
    `npm run dev`.